facundoolano/app-store-scraper/README.md

 Retrieves a list of applications from one of the collections at iTunes.
 Options:

+* `category`: the category to look up.
+This is a number associated with the genre for the application.
+Defaults to an empty string.
+An example value is `6014` currently maps to the `Games` category.
 * `collection`: the collection to look up.
 Defaults to `collection.TOP_FREE_IOS`, available options can be found [here](https://github.com/facundoolano/app-store-scraper/blob/master/lib/constants.js#L3).
 * `country`: the two letter country code to get the list from.
 Defaults to `us`.
 * `num`: the amount of elements to retrieve.
 Defaults to `50`, maximum